 The Council has a Jointly Controlled Operation with South Holland District Council and Lincolnshire County Council, called the Joint Strategic Planning Committee for South East Lincolnshire.
 It exists to produce a Joint Local Development Plan.
-For 2021/22 it had been agreed Councils would absorb their own staffing costs and the remaining costs to be split 50/50 resulting in staffing cost to Boston of £66,571 and other costs to be shared of £178.
+For 2022/23 it was agreed to revert back to the original 50/50 matching for all relevant costs.
+This resulted in the value to be shared of £29,917.

-The Council works together with East Lindsey District Council whereby some refuse services are delivered by

-Boston Borough Council within the East Lindsey area using a shared resource.
-During 2021/22 the Council received £328,716 (£273,198 in 2020/21) in respect of this sharing arrangement.
+The Council works together with East Lindsey District Council whereby some refuse services are delivered by Boston Borough Council within the East Lindsey area using a shared resource.
+During 2022/23 the Council received £362,016 (£328,716 in 2021/22) in respect of this sharing arrangement.

-Pension Fund - The Council paid an employer's contribution of £1.624m into Lincolnshire County Council's Superannuation Fund (£2.090m in 2019/20).
-Under the requirements of IAS19 the actuarial estimate shows a contribution of £1.863m payable in 2022/23.
+Pension Fund - The Council paid an employer's contribution of £1.851m into Lincolnshire County Council's Superannuation Fund (£1.624m in 2021/22).
+Under the requirements of IAS19 the actuarial estimate shows a contribution of £2.355m payable in 2023/24.
 The fund provides its members with defined benefits related to pay and service.
 Full disclosure on Retirement Benefits is shown in Note 36.
-Employer contributions are lower in 2020/21 due to employees transferring to Public Sector Partnership Services.